 Very often, as generally expected, students will express different – sometimes strongly conflicting – ASK about commodities (and other phenomena related to STSE relationships).
 An approach that may appeal to many students in this regard is to have them react to and share their ASK with classmates about Issue Comics, like that at right (below on phones).
 Reasons for differences in students’ ASK are complex and varied.
 A common reason is a student’s (and/or parents’, etc.) more general socio-political views (e.g., as via the Political Compass survey).
 Clearly, although the teacher may adhere to certain ASK about phenomena, it seems critical in such reflective work to ensure that it is mostly student-directed (with some necessary teacher stimuli) and open-ended.

-Students’ pre-instructional ASK, as expressed in the Students Reflect phase of the STEPWISE pedagogy, must be honoured.
-Having said that, teachers’ jobs require them to teach students particular ASK in official curriculum documents.
-In Ontario, where I work, students are expected – in every “unit” (e.g., Animal Physiology) in every grade – to learn ASK in 3 main ‘domains’; i.e., STSE Education; Skills Education; and, Products Education (called “Concepts” in Ontario).
-Interestingly, not all curricula in the world include STSE education (or facsimile); and, so, students in Ontario may have very broad education in science & technology; not just learning knowledge developed by these fields and how they are developed; but, perhaps, most importantly for most students, how fields of science & technology relate to other members of societies and ways in which they interact with living & nonliving environments.
+Not all curricula in the world include STSE education (or facsimile); and, so, students in Ontario may receive very broad education in science & technology; not just learning knowledge developed by these fields and how they are developed; but, perhaps, most importantly for most students, how fields of science & technology relate to other members of societies and ways in which they interact with living & nonliving environments.

-Although teachers should, likely, accept – and, indeed, celebrate – students’ diverse ASK in the Students Reflect phase of the STEPWISE pedagogy (see above), some of them being very different from those accepted by professional fields of science & technology, it also seems very necessary for teachers to later directly teach students very important ASK.
-This is because, as explained here and via the summary linked to the graphic at right (below on phones), many students often struggle – e.g., because of intelligence and socio-cultural capital differences – to discover important ASK through inquiry-based learning activities and because capitalists often have limited public access – e.g., in popular culture & via many STEM education initiatives – to many possibly-problematic STSE relationships.
+Although teachers should, likely, accept – and, indeed, celebrate – students’ diverse ASK in the Students Reflect phase of the STEPWISE pedagogy (see above), some of them being very different from those accepted by professional fields of science & technology, it also appears very necessary for teachers to later directly teach students very important ASK in science curricula.
+This is because, as explained here and via the summary linked to the graphic at right/below, many students often struggle – e.g., because of intelligence and socio-cultural capital differences – to discover important ASK through inquiry-based learning (IBL) activities and because capitalists often have limited public access – e.g., in popular culture & via many STEM education initiatives – to many possibly-problematic STSE relationships.

-Students may be limited in IBL activities by their intelligence &/or sociocultural capital.
-But, we also need to directly teach certain ASK because much of it is hidden from most people so that rich & powerful people & groups continue to benefit.
-There is much evidence & argument indicating that most living, non-living & symbolic (semiotic) entities are assembled into a global dispositif that mainly works to support – and normalize ideals of – capitalist individuals & groups.
+IBL activities may – for reasons noted above – limit student learning because of student limitations.
+But, we also need to directly teach certain ASK because much of it is hidden from or misrepresented to most people – to benefit rich & powerful people & groups.
+There is much evidence & argument indicating that most living, non-living & symbolic (semiotic) entities (‘actants’) are assembled into a global dispositif that mainly works to support – and normalize ideals of – capitalist individuals & groups.
 Commonly-used in this regard is the Trojan horse concept for consumerism – e.g., like supposed food abundance from GM salmon (and related actions) and as perhaps clear from the video at right/below.

 Teaching About Actor-Network Theory